villares/python-in-a-visual-context/Processing-Python-py5/simultaneous_keys.md

 Let's make some adjustments to the code to identify and display these keys more elegantly!

-To do this, we'll use another data structure called a **dictionary** (dict).
-This maps (creates a correspondence between)*keys* and*values*.
-It's very quick to look up a value linked to a key in a dictionary.
+To do this, we'll use another data structure called a **dictionary** (or dict).
+This maps (creates a correspondence between) *keys* and *values*, and it's very quick to look up a value corresponding to a key in a Python dictionary.

-If you know that the key exists in the dictionary, you can look it up using the form dictionary `[key]` (which gives an error if the key doesn't exist in the dictionary).
-When you're not sure if the key is there, or it's part of the strategy to look for keys that might not be there, then you use `dictionary.get(key, value_if_there_is_no_key)`.
+If you know for sure that the key exists in the dictionary, you can look it up using the form `dictionary[key]`, but that can cause your program to stop and display an error, a *KeyError Exception*, if the key doesn't exist in the dictionary.
+When you're not sure if the key is there, or it's part of the strategy to look for keys that might not be there, then you can use `dictionary.get(key, value_if_there_is_no_key)`.

 ```python
 pressed_keys = set()  # empty set